-We have audited the financial statements of Lucent Technologies Inc. Pension Plan (the "Plan"), an employee benefit plan subject to the Employee Retirement Income Security Act of 1974 (ERISA), which comprise the statements of net assets available for pension benefits and of accumulated plan benefits as of December 31, 2022 and 2021, and the related statements of changes in net assets available for pension benefits and of changes in accumulated plan benefits for the year ended December 31, 2022 and the related notes to the financial statements.
+We have audited the financial statements of the Lucent Technologies Inc. Pension Plan (the "Plan"), an employee benefit plan subject to the Employee Retirement Income Security Act of 1974 (ERISA), which comprise the statements of net assets available for pension benefits and of accumulated plan benefits as of December 31, 2023 and 2022, and the related statements of changes in net assets available for pension benefits and of changes in accumulated plan benefits for the year ended December 31, 2023 and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the net assets available for pension benefits and accumulated plan benefits of the Plan as of December 31, 2022 and 2021, and the changes in its net assets available for pension benefits and changes in its accumulated plan benefits for the year ended December 31, 2022, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the net assets available for pension benefits and accumulated plan benefits of the Plan as of December 31, 2023 and 2022, and the changes in its net assets available for pension benefits and changes in its accumulated plan benefits for the year ended December 31, 2023, in accordance with accounting principles generally accepted in the United States of America.